Important Budget Message from the Chancellor - May 29, 2020

 I want you to be aware of discussions about UA fiscal challenges that could have a significant impact on UAS.
 At a recent UA Board of Regents Audit Committee meeting, President Jim Johnsen presented a sobering picture of the impact of state funding cuts, declining enrollments, and COVID pandemic impacts on our university system.
 At that meeting, Board members voted to have him bring options to the next full board meeting for addressing the significant budget gap we'll likely see in FY21 and FY22.
 That meeting of the full board takes place virtually on June 4 and 5.

-Since that meeting of the Audit Committee, the President has developed a list of potential options for future board consideration.
-He sent these to all UA employees just a few days ago.
-You can also find a list of the options at alaska.edu/bor/solutions.
+Since that meeting of the Audit Committee, the President has developed a list of potential options for future board consideration, which can be found at alaska.edu/bor/solutions.
 I want you to be aware that one of those potential options is a merger of UAS into one of the other two universities--either UAA or UAF.
 Another is to place all UA community campuses under UAS administrative leadership.
 The President has said that he is making no recommendations about these or other options; he is simply putting ideas on the table.
 It is very unlikely that the Board would take any action at its June 4-5 meeting other than ask the President to study one or more of these options in detail and bring back a plan at its September meeting.

 For those of you who are UAS employees, I want you to be aware of these discussions even if it is unlikely that the Board of Regents will take any substantive action at its upcoming meeting to implement one or the other of them.
 I encourage you to consult with faculty and staff governance leaders who are engaged in discussions about these options.
 I'm also happy to respond to any questions you may send my way via email.